3DArtist,SangwooPark_박상우 Details

 Hello, I'm a 3D artist Sangwoo Park.

-I've mainly been working on
+I've mainly been working on modeling, texture, and shading in the animation industry.

 Previously I have worked on different styles